 Create a smarter, safer, more sustainable food system.
-IBM Food Trust™ is the only network to connect participants across the food supply with a permissioned, permanent and shared record of data.
+IBM Food Trust® is the only network to connect participants across the food supply with a permissioned, permanent and shared record of data.

 Accelerate supplier discovery and onboarding with Trust Your Supplier, the blockchain network built to transform supplier management and reduce risk.

-Built on a shared, immutable ledger that is permissioned, blockchain for business can increase efficiency among trusted partners.
+Explore how blockchain for business—built on a shared, immutable ledger that is permissioned—can increase efficiency among trusted partners.

-Smart contracts are a powerful component of blockchain networks.
-By automating business processes, they can remove friction between organizations, reduce operating costs, and speed transactions.
+Learn how smart contracts work as a powerful component of blockchain networks.
+By automating business processes, they can remove friction between organizations, reduce operating costs and speed transactions.

 Remove friction, build trust and unlock new value with IBM Blockchain.
 See how blockchain is solving problems for businesses and industries and get inspired yourself.